swcarpentry/hg-novice/pages/01-backup.md

 ~~~
 {:class="in"}

-and tell Mercurial to make it a [repository](../../gloss.html#repository)&mdash;a place where
+and tell Mercurial to make it a **repository** ---
-Mercurial can store old versions of our files:
+a place where Mercurial can store old versions of our files:

 ~~~
 $ hg init